mlflow/mlflow/docs/source/gateway/index.rst

          -d '{"text": ["I'd like to return my shipment of beanie babies, please", "Can I please speak to a human now?"]}' \
          http://your.workspace.databricks.com/gateway/<your_embeddings_route>/invocations

-These examples cover the primary ways you might interact with the MLflow AI Gateway via its REST API.

 MLflow AI Gateway API Documentation
 ===================================